Why Use Busbar Instead of Cable or Wire?

 - Retrofit work where existing cable infrastructure is adequate and replacement is not justified.

-How to Choose Between Busbar and Cable Systems
+How to Choose Between Busbar and Cable: A Decision Matrix

 Selecting busbar vs cable without a load schedule and site layout in front of you is a specification risk.
-Applying defined thresholds at the design stage prevents costly redesign later, as confirmed by project experience where system type was locked before the load schedule was finalized.
+Applying defined thresholds at the design stage prevents costly redesign later.

 | Decision Factor | Choose Busbar When… | Choose Cable When… |